amiabix/ZisK-Website/README.md

 # ZisK Website

-Official website for ZisK - The Proof Infrastructure for Modern Compute.
+Wesite draft for ZisK - The Proof Infrastructure for Modern Compute.

 ## About